reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

     This feature was added to StepUp RepRep 1.3.

-    As of StepUp RepRep 3.1, the schema of the `zenodo.yaml` file has changed.
-    The `sync_zenodo()` function interacts with Zenodo through the invenio RMD REST API, which is not officially documented yet,
-    but it offers more features than the official Zenodo API.
+    As of StepUp RepRep 3.1, the schema of the configuration file has changed, because `sync_zenodo()` interacts with Zenodo through the InvenioRDM REST API, which offers fields that the legacy Zenodo API cannot express.

+    As of StepUp RepRep 4.0:

+    - The token is taken directly from an environment variable, instead of reading it from a file.
+    - The configuration file may also be written in JSON or TOML instead of YAML.
+    - The recommended file names are `sync_zenodo.yaml` for the configuration and `zenodo_description.md` for the description, instead of `zenodo.yaml` and `zenodo.md`, which are easily confused with the legacy `.zenodo.json` file.
+    - The `custom_fields` section describes more kinds of resources, with the rights holder, journal, meeting, imprint and thesis fields.
+    - The `publisher` field is required, because Zenodo refuses to publish a record without one.
+    - The files to upload and the description are arguments of `sync_zenodo()`, so the `path_token`, `path_readme` and `paths` fields of the configuration file are no longer supported.

 StepUp RepRep can create a draft dataset in Zenodo on your behalf, and automatically update it when the local versions of your files have changed.